There’s some debate about whether the best configuration of split systems for multiple rooms is to have multiple single splits or to use multi splits.

 By Richard Keech 2018-06-18

 Increasingly split systems are used to heat and cool entire homes – not just single rooms.
-The default way that split systems are deployed is what I call single splits – one outdoor unit piped to one indoor unit.
+The default way that split systems are deployed is what I call single splits (and sometimes referred to as unitary split systems).
+These have one outdoor unit piped to one indoor unit.
 And repeat that configuration for each conditioned room.

 The alternative, available from many vendors, is a multi-split.
 This configuration involves more than one ‘head’ unit for each outside unit.
 Often a whole home might be served with only one (larger) outdoor unit, and heads in all bedrooms and living spaces.